Surabaya Gubeng railway station: Building and layout

 In the 1990s, Surabaya Gubeng Station had many railway tracks.
 However, since the new station building is in use, the number of tracks has been reduced to six.
 Track 1 (on the westernmost) is a straight track usually for departures of southbound local and commuter trains; track 2 is a straight line for the arrival of local and commuter trains from the south; tracks 3 and 4 are usually for economy-class train stops during the locomotive shutdown process, locomotive or train/carriage parking, and as a track for freight trains; track 5 is a straight line to and from – for train arrivals and departures when a train stops on track 6 and also serves as a direct running track for freight trains; and track 6 (on the easternmost) for various intercity trains across Java.
 To the north of track 6 is a spur to Surabaya Gubeng railway workshop.

 The station has been equipped with signages to go to certain rooms, track numbers, and certain facilities; as well as track direction signs along with the distance traveled and monitor screens of real-time train departure and arrival information that look like those at an airport.
 As of 2020, the signages designs has been adjusted to ISO 7001:2007 standards by the 2021 Christmas and New Year season.

+Special Characteristics

+Initially, the station used a bell melody based on the instrumental song “Rek Ayo Rek.”

+By the end of May 2021, Stasiun Surabaya Gubeng introduced a keroncong-style welcome melody titled “Soerabaja,” performed by Sundari Soekotjo, a well-known keroncong singer.
+The song later became the standard arrival chime for all intercity terminus stations in Surabaya.

+The song was originally popularized by the rock-and-roll group Dara Puspita and had already been used as the train arrival melody at Stasiun Surabaya Pasarturi since 2020.

+In 2024, the station reverted to using the instrumental melody “Rek Ayo Rek,” but in a newer arrangement, replacing “Soerabaja” as performed by Sundari Soekotjo.